UW-CTRL/AA548-spr2024/bite-size-notes/week-1-b-lyapunov-control.md

 ![alt text](figs/phase_plot.png)

-The above chart demonstrates the phase plot of of a simple damped pendulum starting at different $\theta$ and $\dot{\theta}$ initial conditions.
+The above chart demonstrates the phase plot of of a simple damped pendulum starting at different $\theta$ and $\dot{\theta}$ initial conditions [3][4].
 From this chart, you can observe that when the pendulum starts at small angles and low angular velocities, it will rest at its final state, 0 radians (straight down).
 When given a larger initial angular position and velocity, the pendulum swings over its vertical center of $\pm \pi$ radians.
 The pendulum always spiraling inwards towards equilibruim at $\pm 2\pi k$ radians (where k is an integer) demonstrates that regardless of the initial conditions within a certain vicinity of these points, the pendulum's motion will converge to one of these stable equilibria.
 The exception to this is when the pendulum starts at $\pm \pi k$ radians (vertical) with zero initial angular velocity which is an unstable equilibrium.
 When perturbed, it will converge to the stable equilibrium.
 This convergence is a key characteristic of Lyapunov stability, showing that small deviations from the equilibrium state result in motions that eventually decay back to equilibrium.

 ## Conclusion
 Lyapunov stability is a fundamental concept in the theory of dynamical systems, providing a framework for understanding the behavior of systems in response to small perturbations.
 It focuses on the behavior of systems near their equilibrium points and offers methods to analyze stability without explicitly solving differential equations.
 Through these notes, we worked through a damped pendulum example which shows trajectories spiraling towards stable equilibrium points illustrating Lyapunbov stability and the reduction of total energy overtime.
 Other examples that can be analyzed using this method include spring-mass-damper and electrical circuit systems.
 By focusing on the system's behavior in the vicinity of equilibrium points and using Lyapunov functions to assess energy changes, the theory helps predict whether a system will remain stable, return to a stable state, or diverge when subjected to small disturbances.